physicians condemn squat,

 Full (Deep) Squat

-knees extending beyond the toes.
-Kreighbaum explains how a deep
+extending beyond toes.
+Kreighbaum explains how deep

 The variables of concern: